adnaan/blog/_drafts/2017-07-07-Exploring-Dependency-Injection-in-Go.md

 ```

 ## Refactoring Code

-Splitting our code into multiple services or even binaries becomes trivial too.
+A sorted out dependency graph makes splitting our code into new services trivial.

 ```go
    //service1/main.go